On June 2nd, First Lady Michelle Obama , Agriculture Secretary Tom Vilsack and

 Living in the age of Reality TV, apps, iPhones and Facebook, we have forgotten the importance of having a wholesome and peaceful meals.

-A typical thali comprises of:
+A typical thali is comprised of:

 1. Grains – roti or rice, vegetables

 6. Papadam roasted.